BlackShadow334/Web-Practice01/README.md

 # WebPractice

+check out this link of index page to see how it looks like: [Web-Practice01](https://blackshadow334.github.io/Web-Practice01/).

 hey hi, these projects are originally not my ideas.

 they are either from some videos or from somewhere else.